mbudisic/MA321-Clarkson-F19/journal.md

 ## Week 3

-### Mon  -- Sep 16	-- 1.3 Absolute value and boundedness
+### Wed  -- Sep 16	-- 1.3 Absolute value and boundedness

 - Calculate $$\vert 10 \vert$$ and $$\vert -12 \vert$$ by using the definition of absolute value.
 - Use the triangle inequality to provide an upper bound on $$\vert x^2 - 3x + 4 \vert$$ on $$-2 \leq x \leq 6$$ not using any calculators/computers.